-7.2 Our consideration of the control environment
+7.2.
+Our consideration of the control environment

 We obtained understanding of the relevant IT environment.
 We did not take a controls reliance approach on the general IT controls during the audit for the Trust due to the simplicity of control environment.
 A third-party administrator maintains the books and records of the Trust.
 Our audit therefore included obtaining an understanding of the controls at this service organisation, to the extent that they are relevant to the Trust.
-We obtained an understanding of the processes and relevant controls, and evaluated the design effectiveness of the relevant controls within the key business cycles, being the investment cycle and the financial reporting cycle.
+We obtained an understanding of the processes within the key business cycles, being the investment cycle and the financial reporting cycle.